Menu Close

 Seatone assisted a steering committee of forest ecologists to plan a multi-day workshop to compile information on known cases of vegetation type conversion (VTC) in western forests, identify the underlying mechanism that led to VTC, and articulate current and future responses and management responses.
 The workshop brought together a wide range of forest ecologists, research managers and other researchers to conceptualize VTC, identify potential sources of data, identify site and landscape characteristics, and explore management strategies and outcome criteria.
 Seatone facilitated all elements of the workshop and provided outputs to the steering committee to support its efforts to publish a high quality, peer-reviewed document based on information put forward by workshop participants.

-Planning and Facilitation of an Aquaculture Gear/Protected Species Interaction Workshop
+Aquaculture Gear/Protected Species Interaction Workshop

 NOAA Fisheries – Office of Aquaculture